-Management considers all loans that are on nonaccrual with a balance of \$500,000 or greater and all TDRs to be impaired.
+Management considers all non-PCI loans that are on nonaccrual with a balance of \$500,000 or greater and all TDRs to be impaired.
 In addition, management reviews all accruing substandard loans greater than \$2 million to determine if the loan is impaired.
 A loan is considered impaired when, based on current events and circumstances, it is probable that all amounts due according to the original contractual terms of the loan will not be collected.
 All TDRs are considered impaired regardless of accrual status.
 Impairment is measured based on the present value of expected future cash flows, discounted at the loan's effective interest rate, the loan's observable market price, or the fair value of the collateral if the loan is collateral dependent.
 For TDRs less than \$500,000, impairment is estimated based on the average impairment of TDRs greater than \$500,000 by loan category.
 For loan types that do not have TDRs greater than \$500,000, the average impairment for all TDR loans is used to quantify the amount of required specific reserve.
 A specific reserve is established for impaired loans for the amount of calculated impairment.
 Interest payments received on impaired nonaccrual loans are applied as a reduction of the outstanding principal balance.
 For impaired loans not on nonaccrual status, interest is accrued according to the terms of the loan agreement.
 Loans are evaluated for impairment quarterly and specific reserves are established in the allowance for loan losses for any measured impairment.

-Each quarter, United's management prepares an analysis of the allowance for credit losses to determine the appropriate balance that measures and quantifies the amount of probable incurred losses in the loan portfolio.
+Each quarter, management prepares an analysis of the allowance for credit losses to determine the appropriate balance that measures and quantifies the amount of probable incurred losses in the loan portfolio.
 The allowance is comprised of specific reserves on individually impaired loans, which are determined as described above, and general reserves which are determined based on historical loss experience as adjusted for current trends and economic conditions multiplied by a loss emergence period factor.
-Management uses eight quarters of historical loss experience weighted toward the most recent four quarters to determine the loss factors to be used in the reserve calculation for loans evaluated in the aggregate.
+Management uses eight quarters of historical loss experience to determine the loss factors to be used in the reserve calculation for loans evaluated in the aggregate.
 Eight quarters has been determined to be an appropriate time period as it is recent enough to be relevant to current conditions and covers a length of time sufficient to minimize distortions caused by nonrecurring and unusual activity that might otherwise influence a shorter time period.
-In previous years, the weighted average was calculated by multiplying each quarter's annualized historical net charge-off rate by 1 through 8, with 8 representing the most recent quarter and 1 representing the oldest quarter.
+In previous years, a weighted average giving more weight to recent quarters was calculated by multiplying each quarter's annualized historical net charge-off rate by 1 through 8, with 8 representing the most recent quarter and 1 representing the oldest quarter.
 Management adopted this method of weighting quarterly loss rates to capture the rapidly deteriorating credit conditions in its loss factors during the financial crisis.
-Now that credit conditions have begun to stabilize, management concluded in the first quarter of 2014 that it was appropriate to apply a more level weighting moving forward to capture the full range and impacts of credit losses experienced during the most recent economic and credit cycle.
-For the four most recent quarters, management applied a weighting factor of 1.75.
-For the four oldest quarters, management applied a weighting factor of 1.75.
-For the four oldest quarters, management applied a weighting sare more appropriate to measure the probable losses incurred within the loan portfolio.
+Pursuant to stabilization of credit conditions, management concluded that it was appropriate to apply a more level weighting moving forward to capture the full range and impacts of credit losses experienced during the most recent economic and credit cycle.
+For the four quarters of 2014, management applied a weighting factor of 1.75 to the most recent four quarters and a weighting of 1.00 for the four oldest quarters.
+Beginning with the first quarter of 2015, management began applying equal weight to all eight quarters to capture the full range of the loss cycle.
+Management believes the current weightings are more appropriate to measure the pr